Pisoderi

 First mentioned in an Ottoman defter of 1481, the village, then known as Ipsoder, had only twelve households.
 During Ottoman times, the village was purely Aromanian.

 Pisoderi had 30 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Pisoderi was populated by Aromanians.
+In fieldwork done by anthropologists in the 1990s, Pisoderi was populated by Aromanians.
 The Aromanian language was used by people of all ages, both in public and private settings, and as the main language for interpersonal relationships.
 Some elderly villagers had little knowledge of Greek.